 How does texas hold'em poker work?

+If you're a complete beginner we recommend you to read how to play texas hold em poker on our guide first.
 To put it briefly, poker works by betting on the strength of the cards in your hand.
 There are numerous versions of poker but the general principles remain the same.
 You will have cards only you can see, called hole cards.
 You’ll also likely get cards that everyone can use, called community cards.

 The aim of poker is to build the strongest hand you can out of the cards available to you.
 And then you bet on that strength in the hope of either beating your opponents or forcing them to fold, thus winning their chips.

 The strength of your hand is determined by the combinations you can make.
 In general, the rarer the combination, the stronger the hand.
 For example, holding a pair of 5s in Texas Hold’em poker is more likely than holding three 2s.
 Therefore, the hand with three 2s would win.

 This guide will take you through the poker card strengths so you know exactly what to look out for when playing Texas Hold’em.
 We will also briefly explain the rules of Texas Hold’em, so you can put your newfound knowledge into practice!

 Texas Hold’em rules — the basics